davies-jack/ubio-tt/README.md

 I have set the default expiry time for instances to 2 hours, or 7200 seconds.
 I chose to do this in seconds instead of hours as MongoDB's index provides a `expireAfterSeconds` option, and working with seconds is much more flexible with timing.

+The reason for setting the timer to 2 hours is I am unsure of the expected useage and lifetime of an instance, but I think it is a good probability that not every instance would be beating constantly, so 2 hours is a good indicator of when an instance is no longer active.

 If there are no groups in the database, the `GET /` route will return a 404 and an error message.

 If a document does not exist when you try to delete it, it will return a 404 and an error message.